MeToo, in two parts

 When actress Asia Argento openly threatened powerful men in Hollywood, the series of events that followed could be viewed in different ways.
 One way is to think that everything was accidental, from the death of her boyfriend to her degrading downfall that coincided with Metoo losing all momentum and luster - at least in the mainstream media where she was considered one of the movement's leaders.

-When someone - like Harvey Weinstein - is made to take the fall to protect the greater, darker secrets of the network, the charges are usually brought on by adult women.
-Without relieving the accused of actual guilt, those cases that make the mainstream spotlight are often questionable and could potentially be overturned at a much earlier date than the verdicts suggest, once the attention has been successfully diverted from the deeper, darker, more pervasive and more prevalent truth.
-It is still a question whether in any of these cases, the network sought to punish or humiliate these perpetrators for some other inside purpose.
+It is still a question whether in any of the publicized cases, the network sought to punish or humiliate those perpetrators that were outed for some other, inside purpose.
 Usually exploitation operates on multiple levels at once.
-But the charges that are most widely featured in the news outlets are mild in comparison to what actually happens in the network circles of Hollywood, the music industry or among billionaires.
+Either way, the charges most widely featured in the news outlets are still an extremely watered-down version of what actually happens in the network circles of Hollywood, the music industry or among billionaires.

-Jimmy Bennett, the young man who accused Argento of rape when he was a minor apparently approached her after her speech at Cannes.
-When he was six years old, Argento played his mother in a film she co-wrote.
-When he was 17, they ended up in bed together, and he took a photo of them in bed.
-While the idea of an adult woman sleeping with a minor she has known in his early childhood is disgusting to most, sex with a 17 year old is not frowned upon in Hollywood at all - it would only ever become a thing when it needs to be used to destroy someone’s reputation, because they have publicly challenged the secret of the industry.
-Why did the 17-year old take a photo of himself in bed with her?
-Why did he approach her after her speech at Cannes?
+Jimmy Bennett, the young man who accused Argento of rape when he was a minor was six years old when Argento played his mother in a film she co-wrote.
+When he was 17, they ended up in bed together, and he took a photo.
+While the idea of an adult woman sleeping with a minor she has known in his early childhood is disgusting, sex with a 17 year old is not frowned upon in Hollywood at all - it would only ever become a thing when it needs to be used to destroy someone’s reputation, because they have publicly challenged a secret of the industry.

 In all of this, Anthony Bourdain's untimely death has been the most conveniently timed suicide in the history of MeToo’s media demise.
-Who knows what other reasons there could have been for his death, because, I repeat, exploitation usually operates on multiple levels, combining multiple nefarious purposes, but as Argento's ardent supporter, it would have been far more difficult to destroy her public image had he remained living.
-After she was outed as a perpetrator, the entire movement was thrown under the bus by the press, who centered the validity of a powerful grassroots movement entirely on the squabbles between two actresses.
+Who knows what other reasons there could have been for his death, because, I repeat, exploitation usually operates on multiple levels, combining multiple nefarious purposes, but as Argento's ardent supporter, it would have been far more difficult to destroy her public image with him alive.
+After she was outed as a perpetrator, the entire movement was thrown under the bus by the press, who centered the validity of a powerful public sharing of sexual crimes entirely on a public argument between two actresses.

 Next, you may have noticed how mainstream and alternative media have stopped publishing MeToo stories and maybe how SNL started joking about women complaining about anything through MeToo statements.
-The media and Hollywood have tried to render MeToo powerless, ridiculous and hypocritical.
+The media and Hollywood are trying to render MeToo powerless, ridiculous and hypocritical.

 Meanwhile people keep getting inspired to speak out and create change.
-Through the countless women who have come forward, big and subtle changes have happened, rippling effects we don’t yet know how they will change the culture.
-We don't need the media and power-addicted actresses to lead us in this movement - it is ours!
+Through the countless women who have come forward, big and subtle changes are happening, rippling effects we don’t yet know how they will change the culture.
+We don't need the media and power-addicted actresses to lead us in this movement - it belongs to us.

 November 3, 2017 ·